robtweed/ewdGateway/README.md

 ## Sending a message from the browser

-Use the Javascript method: EWD.sockets.sendMessage, eg:
+Use the Javascript method: *EWD.sockets.sendMessage*, eg:

      EWD.sockets.sendMessage({type: "testing", message:  "This is my message for you to use"});

-In the example above, we've specified that this message will be of a type we've called 'testing'.
+In the example above, we've specified that this message will be of a type we've called *'testing'*.
 You can specify as many different message types as you like.

 It's your responsibility to define a handler for each message type.
 The handler can run in either the Node.js